 (e) it is applied in the approved manner.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

 (2) A person must not apply an NLIS device to cattle or buffalo other than in the right ear of the animal.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (3) A person must not apply an NLIS device (except an NLIS post breeder device) to a sheep or a goat other than —